Imitation Learning from Human Motion Alone Does Not Guarantee Biomechanically Plausible Gait Kinetics

 \section{INTRODUCTION}

 Imitation learning (IL), also known as learning from demonstrations, is a machine learning paradigm in which an agent learns a policy by observing demonstrations from an expert.
-The goal of IL is to reproduce a similar input–output behavior \cite{argall2009survey}.
-In the reinforcement learning (RL) formalism, RL-based IL typically seeks a policy that maximizes expected return under a reward function that explicitly encourages similarity to expert trajectories \cite{zhang_reinforcement_2021}.
-It offers a promising approach to capture the expert's movement primitives and replicate demonstrated behaviors in forward dynamics simulations \cite{Zare2023ilReview}.
-Recently, the rise of deep RL has enabled scalable policy representations that can mimic complex behaviors from raw sensory inputs, which has significantly advanced applications across various domains, including robotic manipulation \cite{zhao2025resmimicgeneralmotiontracking, zhu2018reinforcementimitationlearningdiverse}, physics-based animation \cite{deepmimic2018, yuan_residual_2020}, autonomous driving \cite{chen2019autodriving, li2024safelearning}, humanoid control \cite{ yang_omniretarget_2025, 2025humanoidreview}, assistive systems \cite{fang2025, ke2021grasp}, etc.
+The goal of IL is to reproduce a similar input–output behaviors \cite{argall2009survey}.
+In the reinforcement learning (RL) formalism, IL typically seeks a policy that maximizes expected return with a reward function that explicitly encourages similarity to expert trajectories \cite{zhang_reinforcement_2021}.
+It offers a promising approach to replicate demonstrated behaviors in forward dynamics simulations \cite{Zare2023ilReview}.
+Recently, the rise of deep RL has enabled scalable policy representations that can imitate complex behaviors from raw sensory inputs.
+RL-based IL has significantly advanced applications across various domains, including robotic manipulation \cite{zhao2025resmimicgeneralmotiontracking, zhu2018reinforcementimitationlearningdiverse, ke2021grasp}, physics-based animation \cite{deepmimic2018, yuan_residual_2020}, autonomous driving \cite{chen2019autodriving, li2024safelearning}, humanoid control \cite{ yang_omniretarget_2025, 2025humanoidreview} and assistive systems \cite{fang2025, joseph2023}, among others.